PumpkinSeed/oss-standard/README.md

 Third-party developer flow
 1. Fork the original repository
+2. Clone it and the remote origin points to the forked version
+3. Set the remote upstream to the original repository
+4. Frequently do pulls on upstream's master and merge it into the origin's working branch to keep the development up-to-date
-2. Do the steps of the Development flow
+5. Do the steps of the Development flow
-3. Create pull request between forks against the develop branch
+6. Create pull request between forks against the **master** branch

 ### Branch naming conventions